ashwnacharya/ashwnacharya.github.io/_posts/2024-04-11-disagree-and-commit.markdown

 * You need to understand something thoroughly enough to disagree with it.
 * You need to quarantine your disagreement in order to commit to a decision.

+## The precondition to "disagree and commit"
+Ideally, you try to lead with [Context, not control](/2024/04/01/context-and-control).
+Which means you do not make all the decisions yourselves.
+Rather, you make some decisions, and then provide context around those decisions to people you lead, so that they can make carry out their roles in meeting business objectives.

+In many cases, you *seek feedback* on a potential decision before making it.
+Hopefully, you make this decision after taking all the diverse viewpoints into account.
+Once you have all the feedback, the decision is yours alone to make, because you are "accountable" for the decision.

+Therefore, a precondition to "disagree and commit" is a decision that has already been made.
+For a decision that has not been made, you are merely seeking feedback, not commitment.

 ## What does it mean to disagree?
 It is important to make the distinction between "dislike" and "disagreement".
 For me, a dislike is something instinctive, based on my gut-feeling about something.